-The Town of High River and the MD of Foothills have recently updated and adopted a new IDP (Adopted in 2012).
+The Town of High River and the MD of Foothills have recently updated and adopted a new IDP (Amended 2018).
 The IDP covers a transitional area that contains a range of development types.
 Within the MD of Foothills the land is used primarily for agriculture, but it also supports other uses such as recreational, country residential, and rural industrial.
-Within the Town of High River, lands which are agricultural, including areas newly annexed as of January 1, 2012, will gradually be converted to urban uses.
+Within the Town of High River, lands which are agricultural, including areas newly annexed, will gradually be converted to urban uses.

 The Calgary Metropolitan Region Board consists of representatives from 10 municipalities mandated to develop a long term plan for managed, sustainable growth in the Calgary region.